DavidMDev/SpringBoot-Angular2/README.md

 - Folder `src/main/` contains the sources for the Spring-boot app
 - Folder `src/test/` contains the sources for the Spring-boot app JUnit testing

+- The compiled AngularJS 2 javascript files are put into the folder `src/main/resources/static/`.
+Once the Spring-boot server is launched they are available at `http://localhost:8080`.

 ## Commands

 ### Launching